Kazakh Khanate: Salqam-Jangir Khan (1629–1652)

+Map by F. I. von Straelenberg (1730), presumably reflecting the settlement of Kazakh tribes in the 1600s–1620s.

 During the reign of Salqam-Jangir Khan, a new and powerful rival of the Kazakhs appeared in the east, known as the Dzungar Khanate.

 Major battle began in the winter of 1643 with the attack of Erdeni Batur on the Kazakh lands.
 The Dzungars conquered a large part of the Jetisu Region and captured about ten thousand people.
 Salqam-Jangir Khan marched along the Orbulak River with 600 soldiers to repel the Zunghars.
 The famous Battle of Orbulaq took place here.
 Jalangtos Bahadur, the ruler of Samarkand, came to help Jangir Khan with 20,000 soldiers.
 Thanks to the help of Jalangtos Bahadur, Jangir Khan won this battle.
 Erdeni Batur was forced to retreat.
 The defeated Zunghars lost about ten thousand people in this battle.
 According to the preserved historical data, in this battle, Salqam-Jangir Khan showed great commanding talent and military skill.

+In 1645–1646, Erdeni Batur launched a new campaign against the Kazakhs, inflicting heavy casualties and devastation on the Kazakh Khanate.
+The Oirat-Kazakh War of the 1640s and 1650s ultimately brought victory to the Oirats.
+In the 1650s, the eastern part of Semirechye, as well as the territory between the upper reaches of the Irtysh and Lake Balkhash, was dependent on the Dzungar Khanate.
+The headquarters of the Khuntaiji was located on the upper reaches of the Irtysh.
+Thus, Erdeni Batur significantly expanded the borders of his state.

 In 1652, in the third major battle between the Kazakhs and the Dzungars, the Kazakh troops were defeated, and Salqam-Jangir Khan was killed.